 SPARK: Museums.
 Ideas.
 Connections.

-Are you a GLAM professional looking to connect with others in the industry and share your ideas for energising and future-proofing the sector?
-SPARK is an initiative from M&G NSW to bring together the next generation of cultural leaders!
+Are you a young museum professional looking to connect with others in the industry and share your ideas for energising and future proofing the sector?
+SPARK is an initiative from M&G NSW to bring together the next generation of cultural leaders.